Llynvi and Ogmore Railway: Porthcawl dock further improved

 Mining output and the ironfounding businesses in the Llynfi and Ogmore valleys continued to grow, and indeed it was obviously outstripping the limited capacity of Porthcawl harbour to handle it.
 Although the Llynvi Valley Railway was partly mixed gauge, the Ogmore Valley Railway was narrow (standard) gauge and the two railways were operated in close collaboration.
 The South Wales Railway had become part of the Great Western Railway in 1863.
 Use of that line to convey the mineral output away was of limited use because it was broad gauge only.

 The dominant partners in mining and iron operations in the Maesteg and Tondu area were the Brogden family, brothers who together controlled the majority of the iron foundries and collieries in the district.
 In addition they were the principal forces in both the Llynvi Valley Railway and the Ogmore Valley Railway.

-This enabled a close collaboration between the two companies, and they procured an Act of Parliament in June 1864 to construct the New Porthcawl Dock.
+This enabled a close collaboration between the two companies, and they procured an act of Parliament, the Llynvi and Ogmore Railways Act 1864 (27 & 28 Vict. c. xlviii) in June 1864 to construct the New Porthcawl Dock.
 Much larger and better protected from prevailing winds, it cost £250,000 to build, and was engineered by R. P. Brereton, sometime the principal assistant of Isambard Kingdom Brunel.
 The new dock was opened on 22 July 1867.

 Ely Valley Extension Railway

-The Ely Valley Extension Railway had been authorised on 28 July 1863 to build 2+1/2 mi of broad gauge railway from the Ely Valley Railway at Gellyrhaid (near Hendreforgan) to a colliery at Gilfach Goch.
+The Ely Valley Extension Railway (EVER) had been authorised on 28 July 1863 to build 2+1/2 mi of broad gauge railway from the Ely Valley Railway at Gellyrhaid (near Hendreforgan) to a colliery at Gilfach Goch.
 The Ogmore Valley Railway company sought an eastward outlet for the mineral products it carried, and in 1865 it acquired the company.